jeedy20/Single-vendor-ecommerce-system/README.md

 <html>
    <body>
       <h2>Single vendor ecommerce system.</h2>
-      <p> This is a complete single vendor ecommerce system for large and small scale business owners
+      <p> This is a complete single vendor ecommerce system for large and small scale business owners and can be purchased
+         for educational purposes.
       <h2>App features</h2>
       <ul>
          <li> System contains a User app and web app, Rider app and Admin web app. </li>